jenlisabeth/ad-infinitum-week1/README.md

 In story you go against the game's AI which gets progressivelly less fair.
 Giving you skewed blocks, extra gravity, sticky blocks, wierd block turning and more!
 Arcade mode is a glorified randomizer, you get some random attributes of the game for your personal enjoyment!

-Blocks are created by combining multiple 1x1x1 cubes with fixed joints.
+Blocks are created by combining multiple 1x1x1 cubes as child objects of an object with a rigidbody.
 This way we can break them up or let them stick like we want to, it also makes collisions a bit better.

 Since there is a gridless mode we need to have a definition of ( is this line full? ) This is done with a checker that raycasts every 1 unit up the board, calculates how many blocks are in this obe line and determines based on that count if the line is full or not.